SAP-samples/btp-setup-automator/README.md

 [Read the detailed instructions](docs/README.md) on how to setup your SAP BTP account for a use case with the `btp-setup-automator`.

+## Sample Use-Cases

+You find several sample Use cases in the folder [./usecases/released](./usecases/released).
+THey are described in the [USECASES.md](./docs/USECASES.md) file.

 ## Known Issues

 Checkout [the issues section in this repo](https://github.com/SAP-samples/btp-setup-automator/issues) for known and current issues.